-310 Disciplinary Measures
+311 Disciplinary Measures

-The following disciplinary measures may be used during a competition, toward any competitor who might be responsible for the non-observance of instructions given by the referee, or of more serious violations with respect to the principles or ethics of the sport, including the use of banned substances.
-In relay events disciplinary measures applied to an individual skater shall be deemed to apply also to the rest of the relay team.
+The following disciplinary measures may be applied by the Race Referee during a competition, to a skater .
+In relay events disciplinary measures applied to an individual skater shall be deemed to apply to the rest of the relay team.

-- Warning
+- A. Warning

-- Reduction in rank in the order of finishing
+- B. Reduction in rank (relegation)

-- Disqualification from the race
+- C. Disqualification from a single race

-- Disqualification from the competition
+- D. Disqualification from a competition

-- Suspension of membership
+- E. Suspension of membership

+- F. Any other appropriate measure